 The air transport moves passengers and cargo all over the world using tactical and strategic assets.
 It also provides the capability to sustain them in a theatre of operations.
 EATC ensures air transport by controlling and commanding a diverse and multinational fleet.
-The diversity of this multinational fleet with more than 20 types of aircraft gives the EATC a unique flexibility and the opportunity to optimise missions.
+The diversity of this multinational fleet with approximately 20 types of aircraft gives EATC a unique flexibility and the opportunity to optimise missions.
 It enhances the required efficiency and effectiveness by implementing an innovative pooling and sharing mechanism between the nations.
 EATC plans, tasks, and controls on a daily 24/7 basis worldwide air missions such as cargo and passenger transportation, VIP flights, paratroopers drops or transport of military to operational theatres.

 To achieve interoperability and to guarantee smooth common operations, it is of utmost importance that the nations train together in advance.
 This is why EATC introduced a set of multinational tactical training exercises and courses.
 Click here for more information.